The latest on EU Exit

 What has been agreed around climate targets?

-The new agreement also includes continued co-operation on issues including climate change, energy and transport, although details of what this entails have yet to be released.
+The new agreement also includes continued co-operation on issues including climate change, energy and transport.

 What has been agreed around sharing of data?